 Program Fees & Funding

 For the summer of 2016, program fees will range from $3,800 to $4,650 for the five or six-week program and include all course-related fees, host family stays and program-related excursions and expenses.
-Not included are travel expenses to and from the host country plus personal expenses and several meals on overnight excursions.
+Not included is airfare to and from the host country plus personal expenses and several meals on overnight excursions.
 Please note that some group flights depart from Chicago and that travel to and from the group departure airport is not included.
 The analysis of how IUHPFL fees compare to other study abroad programs may be helpful when a guardian considers a study abroad program for their son or daughter.